marcusanthonylorenzo/open-ai-chatbot/README.md

 | **_Overview_:** |
 |---|

-**The theme has shifted from a "text conversation" to AOL Instant Messenger's "Smarter Child"...but my version.
+#### The theme has shifted from a "text msg conversation" to a "conversation with AOL Instant Messenger's 'Smarter Child'"...but my low budget version.
 This brings back the nostalgia of talking to an AI chat bot in 1999/2001.
-(Even though the background is Windows XP :rofl: :rofl: )**
+(Even though the background is Windows XP :rofl: :rofl: )

 **Notes:**
 - Done in Vanilla JS, no frameworks.